 As if we Swifties were not blessed enough with “All Too Well (10-Minute Version),” Swift directed a short film based on the song, which starred Sadie Sink and Dylan O’Brien.
 The film has a cozy, autumn feeling and must be credited to cinematographer Rina Yang for filming the video on 35mm.
 The film is 14 minutes long and it is quite the longest, yet fastest, emotional rollercoaster of Swift’s music videos.

 O’Brien and Sink’s chemistry is beautiful, and they looked great together as a couple.
-In the middle of the short film, there is a scene in the kitchen where O’Brien and Sink’s characters are cursing and screaming over the fact that he dropped her hand in front of his friends, the moment where their relationship was ruined.
+In the middle of the short film, there is a scene in the kitchen where O’Brien and Sink’s characters are cursing and screaming over the fact that he dropped her hand in front of his friends, the moment when their relationship was ruined.
 Viewers could feel the rage and pain as the film depicted it so well.
 It was an adaptation many could relate to, unfortunately.

-“Red (Taylor’s Version)” is bigger, better and causally crueler than before.
+“Red (Taylor’s Version)” is bigger, better, and causally crueler than before.
 It’s a milestone of how far Swift has come since then, and yet she still has so much to offer.
 Every Swiftie will be patiently waiting for the next re-recorded album.

 For questions/comments about this story email firstname.lastname@example.org or tweet @TheWhitOnline.